mfmcoin/mfmcoin/doc/README.md

 ### OS X

-Drag mFm coin-Core to your applications folder, and then run mFm coin-Core.
+Drag MFMCoin-Core to your applications folder, and then run MFMCoin-Core.

 ### Need Help?

-* See the documentation at the [mFm coin Wiki](https://mfmcoin.info/) for help and more information.
+* See the documentation at the [MFMCoin Wiki](https://MFMCoin.info/) for help and more information.
-* Ask for help on [#mfmcoin](http://webchat.freenode.net?channels=mfmcoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=mfmcoin).
+* Ask for help on [#MFMCoin](http://webchat.freenode.net?channels=MFMCoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=MFMCoin).
-* Ask for help on the [mFmcoinTalk](https://mfmcointalk.io/) forums.
+* Ask for help on the [MFMCoinTalk](https://MFMCointalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build mFm coin on your native platform.
+The following are developer notes on how to build MFMCoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [OS X Build Notes](build-osx.md)